 Everyone, both physical and legal persons, who want to support the work of the organization is welcome to join.
 The member fee is regulated at the annual meeting.

 § 6 Exclusion of member

 Exclusion of a member may occur if a member works against organization's objectives or violates the organization's policies.
-The Board may suspend, and prohibit the person to act in the name of the organization until the next annual meeting, when the matter is decided.
+The Board may suspend, and prohibit the person to act in the name of the organization until the next annual meeting when the matter is decided.
 Members who are threatened with expulsion are entitled to speak for themselves at the annual meeting.
 Another person with written authority is entitled to speak for the person in question.

 § 7 Accounts and Auditing

-The organization's activities and finances shall be audited by at least one, and at most two auditors, one of whom shall be a qualified accountant with or without deputy.
-The accounting period is September 1st to August 31st.
+The organization's activities and finances shall be audited by at least one, and at most two auditors, one of whom shall be a qualified accountant with or without a deputy.
+The accounting period is from September 1st to August 31st.

 § 8 Annual Meeting

 Annual Meeting is the highest decision-making body.
-The annual meeting is held before the end of November, at the day of that the Board determines and to which voting members are called at least four weeks before the annual meeting.
+The annual meeting is held before the end of November, on the day of that the Board determines and to which voting members are called at least four weeks before the annual meeting.
 Voting rights at the organization's annual meetings or general meetings will be granted physical or legal person, who, during the previous fiscal year paid membership by at least the amount of the annual meeting determines.
 Furthermore, the right to vote at the annual meeting is regulated by a notice of participation at the annual meeting, or general meeting, to the organization's office at least one week in advance.

 At the annual meeting there shall be: